-Medical Office Assistant is a two-year career program leading to an associate in applied science degree for persons interested in becoming medical assistants or medical secretaries in a doctor's office, clinic or hospital.
+Medical Office Assistant is a two-year career program leading to an associate in applied science degree, designed for persons interested in becoming medical assistants in the physician's office, clinic or other health care setting.
 The curriculum is designed to give the student training in order to perform a variety of administrative and clinical tasks to facilitate the work of the doctor.